sirech/talk-humane-on-call-alerting/presentation.md

 - This is an actual quote, I'm not making it up
 -- Happened in a previous project that I joined as a Tech Lead
-- I've seen it where I work now.
-People get used to things that *are not* okay
+- we can not let it get to this

 ---